themuffinator/VibeyMapTools/docs/qbsp.rst

 .. other-key:: _external_map_classname

-   What entity you want the external map to turn in to.
-You can use internal qbsp entity types such as :classname:`func_detail`, or a regular bmodel classname like "func_wall" or "func_door".
+   What entity you want the external map to turn into.
+You can use internal vmt-bsp entity types such as :classname:`func_detail`, or a regular bmodel classname like "func_wall" or "func_door".

 .. other-key:: _external_map_angles

    Rotation for the prefab, "pitch yaw roll" format.
-Assuming the exernal map is facing the +X axis, positive pitch is down.
+Assuming the external map is facing the +X axis, positive pitch is down.
 Yaw of 180, for example, would rotate it to face -X.

 .. other-key:: _external_map_angle